byishimo1234-glitch/alu-shell/permissions/README.md

-Command that creates a new file hello
+Command that adds execute permission to the owner of the file hello